-On a related note, Acer has also announced another gaming monitor with a high refresh rate and the Tobii eye tracking, the Acer Predator Z271UV G-Sync display with a 1440p native resolution, 1800R curvature, and 165Hz overclockable refresh rate, among other things.
-Additionally, they announced a monitor for designers dubbed as the Acer ProDesigner PE320QK with HDR support, 4K UHD resolution, and four USB type C ports.
+On a related note, Acer has also announced another gaming monitor with a high refresh rate and the Tobii eye tracking, the Acer Predator Z271UV G-Sync display with a 1440p native resolution, 1800R curvature, and 165Hz overclockable refresh rate.

 The Acer Predator X27 HDR display will feature AU Optronics’ M270QAN02.2 AHVA panel which is responsible for the high brightness and refresh rate combination.
 The AHVA panel, essentially an IPS, also ensures the impeccable 178-degree viewing angles, a rapid 4ms response time, and consistent colors.

-The Tobii eye tracking technology is a built-in camera which tracks the eye movement of the player in order to help him aim and respond in fast-paced action video games.
-In addition to the GameView features of the Predator series such as the crosshair overlays, the Dark Boost for better visibility in the dark scenes, and the pre-calibrating gaming presets, video games will feel significantly more intuitive and exciting, especially the FPS genre.
+The Tobii eye-tracking technology is a built-in camera which tracks the eye movement of the player in order to help him aim and respond in fast-paced action video games.

 Design & Connectivity